 In some cases, if you can prove that the defendant acted with willful malice or gross negligence, the estate can receive punitive damages.
 Both require the plaintiffs to prove that the defendant acted with a callous indifference to the rights and safety of others.
 Punitive damages punish the at-fault party.

-Wrongful Death Attorneys Help Families Recover Damages for Their Loss
+Wrongful Death Attorneys Can Help Families Recover the Damages they Deserve

 The wrongful death lawyers at FCHC are ready to help you with your case.
-If your loved one lost their life due to negligence or malice of another, we can help you and your family recover damages.
-Contact us today and we can get right to work on your case.
+If your loved one lost their life due to negligence or malice of another, we may be able to help you and your family recover damages.
+Contact us today online or call us at (800) 433-2408 and we can get right to work on your case.